Frequently Asked Questions

 The University of Dayton offers licensure programs in the fields of early childhood education, middle childhood education, adolescent and young adult education, intervention specialist, art education, foreign language, and music education.

-To be admitted to the Graduate School of Education & Allied Professions, applicants must have an undergraduate GPA of 2.75 or higher or a passing score on the GRE or MAT.
+To be admitted to the Graduate School of Education & Health Sciences, applicants must have an undergraduate GPA of 2.75 or higher or a passing score on the GRE or MAT.
 To be admitted into a post-baccalaureate licensure program, applicants must have passed the teaching concentration(s) PRAXIS II subject assessment.
 To remain in a graduate licensure program, students must maintain a 3.0 GPA.

 Prospective initial licensure students need to have a transcript evaluation completed and then meet with a program advisor to develop their programs.
 The program advisors are available to assist with questions regarding teaching areas.